Skip to main content

 • Retrieval that handles both semantic and exact-match queries (hybrid search)

-• A feedback loop (via memory_feedback)
+• A feedback loop that directly affects ranking (via memory_feedback)